zum Hauptinhalt

 Responsibility

 Our Stakeholders are expected to familiarise themselves with this Code of Conduct and to conduct their duties in compliance with the principles set out herein.
-In doing so, our employees In doing so, our employees shall use good judgement and seek guidance from their manager or others as set out herein when necessary.
+In doing so, our employees.
+In doing so, our employees shall use good judgement and seek guidance from their manager or others as set out herein when necessary.

 The Executive Management of the Company is responsible for the implementation of the Code of Conduct and monitoring of its operational effectiveness, including ensuring appropriate (hereunder risk-based) communication and training.
 The CFO shall procure that the Code of Conduct is updated to reflect changes in applicable laws, regulations and policies.